Fighting Force: Reception

 GamePro and Nintendo Power gave the Nintendo 64 average reviews while the game was still in development under Eidos, months before the company handed its development rights over to Crave.

 The game was a commercial success, selling 1 million units worldwide and satisfying a demand for a Streets of Rage like 3D beat 'em up experience in the industry at the time.
 In the United States, the game sold 596,404 units.

-Sequels
+Legacy

 A sequel, Fighting Force 2, was released on December 13, 1999 for the PlayStation and Dreamcast.
 Unlike the first title, Fighting Force 2 focuses on the character of Hawk Manson exclusively, and rewards a more stealthy approach.

 A second sequel, Fighting Force 3 was also in development for the Xbox and PlayStation 2, but was cancelled during development.